elliotcubit/tableturf-tier-list-bot/README.md

 This is a discord bot used for conducting tier-list polls for Splatoon's [Tableturf Battle](https://splatoonwiki.org/wiki/Tableturf_Battle) cards.

-It requires a directory of card images, named with their numbers, names, and rarities in order to run.
+It requires a directory of card images, named by number, and a JSON manifest of card metadata.
 These files are bundled into the repo for convenience.

 It exposes a few commands, to start/stop rounds of voting.
 Voting is performed by reacting to the bot's messages in a discord channel.